Yard Waste Collection

 - Placed in plastic bags.

 These bags will not be collected.
 Residents can remove the contaminating materials and place the bags out for collection at a future date.
-A new collection request will be required for DPW to collect.

 For more information, please contact Renee Panetta, City of Troy Recycling Coordinator, at [email protected] or (518) 279-7171.